 Set Boundaries with Grace and Clarity

 In toxic workplaces, boundaries are not optional — they are essential.
 Without setting them, you have a high risk of getting pulled into endless cycles of manipulation, overburdening, or emotional exhaustion.
 But boundaries do not need to be harsh or confrontational.
-In fact, the most effective ones are communicated with calm, clarity, and professional grace.
+The most effective ones are communicated with calm, clarity, and professional grace.

-Set limits around how others speak to you, what conversations you would like to engage in, and how much emotional energy you are willing to invest.
+Set limits around how others speak to you, what conversations you would like to engage in, and the amount of emotional energy you are willing to invest.
 If someone repeatedly crosses a line with gossip, passive aggression, or disrespect, it is okay to excuse yourself or redirect the conversation without guilt.

 Clear boundaries also mean protecting your time.
 In toxic environments, everything is treated as extremely urgent.
 Things are not prioritized, and necessity is overlooked.